r1delta/.github/profile/README.md

 # What?

-Cool custom servers for Titanfall 1
+Custom Servers Mod for Titanfall 1

+# Download
+Get it at the [releases](https://github.com/r1delta/r1delta/releases/) page or download the [installer](https://github.com/r1delta/r1delta_installer/releases).
+You can read instructions on how to install the project [here](https://github.com/r1delta/r1delta?tab=readme-ov-file#instructions).

 # Discord